dap2468/ECSE3038_lab1/README.md

 Why did the two Java methods get a divorce?
-    Because they had constant arguments.
+    Because they had constant arguments